 Many premium credit cards provide complimentary access to airport lounges, giving you the opportunity to relax between flights and enjoy premium services without paying an entry fee.
-Depending on the card and the lounge, you may even be able to share your access with a guest or family members travelling with you.

 Compare credit cards with free airport lounge access